aarong/feedme-spec/README.md

 #### Handshake

-A `Handshake` message initiates the Feedme conversation.
+A `Handshake` message is used to initiate the Feedme conversation.

-The server must respond to a compliant `Handshake` message with a `HandshakeResponse` message.
+The server must respond to a valid `Handshake` message with a `HandshakeResponse` message.

-The server must respond to a non-compliant `Handshake` message with a `ViolationResponse` message.
+The server must respond to an invalid `Handshake` message with a `ViolationResponse` message.

 Messages take the following form: